This document outlines finance and accounting practices of Hypha Worker Co-operative, including:

 > CAD$200: sign-off by two signing members in the Finance WG

-Hypha is expected to conduct business with clients from other countries and is ready to accept funds in CAD, USD, and EUR.
+Hypha is expected to conduct business with clients from other countries and is ready to accept funds in CAD, USD, EUR, and GBP.
 We use TransferWise to minimize transaction and currency exchange fees.
-Our Transferwise account has local accounts in Canada, United States, and Europe, so we can bill clients as a local financial institution in their local currency.
-Our TransferWise account does not require multiple signatures, and the Finance WG is responsible for transfering money into our main Desjardins account when accumulated funds exceed a CAD 10,000 threshold.
+Our TransferWise account has local accounts in Canada, United States, and Europe, so we can bill clients as a local financial institution in their local currency.
+Our TransferWise account does not require multiple signatures, and the Finance WG is responsible for transferring money into our main Desjardins account when accumulated funds exceed a CAD 10,000 threshold, or earlier as deemed appropriate.

 Hypha charges clients on a sliding scale, and projects may be billed hourly, weekly, monthly, or per project, depending on the specifics of each project.
-For all projects, regardless of how a customer is charged, Members log their hours using Clockify.
-For clients and billing models that require timesheets, Clockify is used to generate these timesheets to calculate the amount to invoice each period.
+In order to create invoices and collect payments, there are three general steps that need to be performed in order.

 Member wages are paid at the end of each pay period and vary from cycle to cycle depending on their billable hours of work.
 At the end of each cycle, each Member's entitled pay is calculated based on the projects and roles they participate in.
-After withholding taxes and other applicable deductions (e.g. CPP and EI), the net amount is electronically tranferred to the Member's bank account.
+After withholding taxes and other applicable deductions (e.g. CPP and EI), the net amount is electronically transferred to the Member's bank account using Wagepoint.

 Expense reimbursements, which require photos uploaded to Quickbooks Online, are paid out at each cycle as non-taxable items in the paycheque.